Mirth to all Dwellers of Creation, the Milky Way Galaxy, Our Sun & Planet Earth!

 My father - Benjamin Emmanuel Goosen - passed away in 2003, but he mainly farmed with maize, wheat and potatoes.
 He also used to have milk cows and sometimes planted a little watermelons, peanuts, carrots and pumpkins.
 In Afrikaans we call potatoes 'aartappels'.
 It translates directly to 'earth apples'.
 I just love that word!

 My mother was a school teacher at the only school in Steynsrus.
 The school runs from grade 1 to 12, all together on the same grounds.
 It was lovely to grow up like that.
-I am blessed that my mother - Tharinca - is still alive & married again to a wonderful man, Frank Edwards.
+My mother, Tharinca, is still alive & married again to a wonderful man, Frank Edwards.

 1983: 10 years